jeff-cannapress/lifting.ninja/README.md

 ## Conceptual model
 #### Common Properties
-All entities in the system have the following properties
+All entities in the system can have the following properties
 * `id`: string
 * `name`: string
 * `notes`: string